-Records pertaining to students enrolled under Chapter 34 or 35, Title 38, United State Code, will be maintained in an indentifiable fashion.
-The folders will be colorcoded and easily recognizable in order that they might be expeditiously extracted for examination by authorized persons.
+Records pertaining to students enrolled under Chapter 34 or 35, Title 38, United States Code, will be maintained in an identifiable fashion.
+The folders will be color-coded and easily recognizable in order that they might be expeditiously extracted for examination by authorized persons.

-Jackson County Campus permanent records (academic, technical, and vocational) are maintained by the Director of Student Services' officer under the supervision of Secretary to the Director of Student Services and Records Clerk.
-Veterans Certifications are the responsibility of the Veterans Secretary.
-Current financial records are maintained by the Director of Finance.
+Jackson County Campus permanent records (academic, technical, and vocational) are maintained by the Director of Student Services' officer under the supervision of Mrs. Joan Wilson, Secretary to the Director of Student Services and Records Clerk.
+Veterans Certifications are the responsibility of the Veterans Secretary, Mrs. Helen Davis.
+Current financial records are maintained by the Director of Finance, Mr. Gus H. Puhle.

-Permanent records (academic and technical) at the Jefferson Davis Campus are maintained by the Director of Student Services; permanent vocational records are kept by the Director of Vocational-Technical; financial records are kept by the Director of Finance; and Veterans Certifications are done by the Veterans Secretary.
-Permanent records at Jefferson Davis Campus-Keesler Center are maintained by the counselor; Veterans Certifications are the responsibility of the Veterans Secretary on the Jefferson Davis Campus.
-Current financial records are maintained by Jefferson Davis Campus Director of Finance.
+Permanent records (academic and technical) at the Jefferson Davis Campus are maintained by the Director of Student Services, Mr. William Vierling; permanent vocational records are kept by the Director of Vocational-Technical, Mr. Carlie Scofield; financial records are kept by the Director of Finance, Mr. Glen Cadle; and Veterans Certifications are done by the Veterans Secretary, Ms. Jean White.

+Permanent records at Jefferson Davis Campus - Keesler Center are maintained by the counselor, Mr. Gene Rester; Veterans Certifications are the responsibility of Ms. Jean White on the Jefferson Davis Campus.
+Current financial records are maintained by Jefferson Davis Campus Director of Finance, Mr. Glen Cadle.

-Perkinston Campus permanent records are maintained in the records office in Dees Hall on the Perkinston Campus under the supervision of the Records Clerk.
+Perkinston Campus permanent records are maintained in the records office in Dees Hall on the Perkinston Campus under the supervision of the Records Clerk, Mrs. Willie Bunch.
 When George County Occupational Training Center students terminate, duplicate copies of their permanent records are also sent to the Records Clerk on the Perkinston Campus so that information may be obtained from the George County Occupational Training Center and the Perkinston Campus.
-Veterans Certification is the responsibility of the Veterans Secretary; however, Veterans Certification for the George County Occupational Training Center is handled by the Counselor.
-Current financial records of the Center are maintained by Secretary to the Director of the Center.
+Veterans Certification is the responsibility of the Veterans Secretary, Mrs. Tommie Weathers (however, Veterans Certification for the George County Occupational Training Center is handled by the Counselor, Mr. Ronnie Mizell).
+Current financial records of the Center are maintained by Mrs. Laura Eckhoff, Secretary to the Director of the Center.

-The Manpower Skills Center in Gulfport does not maintain financial records on their students because of the Employment Service involvement, but permanent records are the responsibility of the Director of the Skills Center; Veterans certifications are the responsibility of the Counselor.
-The records of the Manpower facility in George County, as well as Veterans Certifications, are maintained by the Manpower Supervisor.
+The Manpower Skills Center in Gulfport does not maintain financial records on their students because of the Employment Service involvement, but permanent records are the responsibility of the Director of the Skills Center, Mr. Gerald Gartman; Veterans Certifications are the responsibility of the Counselor, Mr. Gene House.
+The records of the Manpower facility in George County, as well as Veterans Certifications, are maintained by the Manpower Supervisor, Mr.